knowsuchagency/knowsuchagency.github.io.old/content/post/notebooks_with_hugo.md

-Fabric and your fabfile.py will then allow you to Render notebooks, serving the website on your localhost and having it dynamically update while you edit your notebooks.
+Fabric and your fabfile.py will then allow you to render notebooks, serve the website on your localhost and have re-render dynamically update while you edit your notebooks, and publish to github once you're ready.

-All you need to do is run the commands from the root of your project using i.e.
+All you need to do is run the commands from the root of your project i.e.

     fab render_notebooks
     fab serve